The travel industry no doubt took a hit with COVID, and 2020 was a rough year for everyone involved.

 Although the Bahamas is now open for travel, it was closed off for most of the world at the time.
 This travel agency email is the perfect example of how to adapt and create enticing offers regardless of what the current situation is like.

 It’s also a visual masterpiece and shows how you can feature user-generated content to tell a story and instantly grab the attention of readers.
-Check out our guide for more on this.

 U by Uniworld